Pseudo

 Links:

-Filling the gap: PSYC on top of F2F
+Filling the gap: PSYC on top of this

-What happens if we inject PSYC packets into an F2F network?
+What happens if we inject PSYC packets into an agnostic network of relays?
 Interesting things can happen.
-Here's what PSYC brings to the table, that F2F technologies may or may not already have:
+Here's what PSYC2 brings to the table:

 - messaging, identity (uniforms)